ohmp/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 Configuration of [ElasticSearch metric exporting](config-elasticsearch.html) allows a direct display within [Grafana](https://grafana.com/)

-Monitoring these graphs on a regular basis allow diagnosing early some performance issues.
+Monitoring these graphs on a regular basis allows diagnosing early some performance issues.

-If some metrics seems abnormally slow despite in depth database performance tuning, feedback is appreciated as well on [the bug tracker](https://issues.apache.org/jira/browse/JAMES) or [the user mailing list](/mail.html).
-Any additional details categorizing the slowness is appreciated as well (details of the slow requests for instance).
+If some metrics seem abnormally slow despite in depth database performance tuning, feedback is appreciated as well on [the bug tracker](https://issues.apache.org/jira/browse/JAMES) or [the user mailing list](/mail.html).
+Any additional details categorizing the slowness are appreciated as well (details of the slow requests for instance).

 ### WebAdmin HealthChecks

-James webadmin API allow to run healthChecks for a quick health overview.
+James webadmin API allows to run healthChecks for a quick health overview.

 Here is related [webadmin documentation](manage-webadmin.html#HealthCheck)

-Here are the available checks alongs side the insight they offer:
+Here are the available checks alongside the insight they offer:

  - **Cassandra backend**: Cassandra storage.
 Ensure queries can be executed on the connection James uses.
  - **ElasticSearch Backend**: ElasticSearch storage.
 Triggers an ElasticSearch health request on indices James uses.